Philip Core

-Philip McCammon Core (1951-12 November 1989) was an American artist and writer.
-He spent most of his life in England.
+Philip McCammon Core (7 June 1951-12 November 1989) was an American artist and writer.
+He spent most of his adult life in England.

 Biography

 Core grew up in New Orleans, the son of a well-to-do family.
 At just seven he won the Vieux Carré Open Artists Competition.
 He was sent to a military academy, and from 1963 to the Middlesex School in Concord, Massachusetts.
 He attended Harvard University, where he won a number of art and literature prizes.
 As a schoolboy he self-published a booklet of drawings Palm Fronde Alphabet.
 An interest in Aubrey Beardsley and fin de siècle artists and writers, led to him spending time in Paris working with Philippe Jullian on his book The Symbolists, before returning to Harvard to complete an honours thesis on Belgian symbolist Fernand Khnopff.
 He graduated in 1973.

 Under the pseudonym Féllippé Fecit, he produced a series of erotic drawings for the poet John Glassco for his book Squire Hardman, and in 1968 in the Japanese style for The Temple of Pederasty, a free adaption by Glassco of a work by Japanese expatriate writer Ken Sato.

 Of this time, George Melly wrote of Core: "an exaggerated child of that extraordinary decade, he made experimental films, bought and designed for a New York boutique, illustrated rather outré books published in limited editions, and worked on an extreme persona.
 He was untypical only in his lack of interest in drugs.
 As someone for whom hallucinatory powers were already part of his armoury, and for whom work is of primary importance, chemical stimulae appeared not only unnecessary, but a threat to creation."